HenrikBengtsson/matrixStats/revdep/problems.md

       All declared Imports should be used.
     Unexported object imported by a ':::' call: ‘SummarizedExperiment:::.ShallowSimpleListAssays0’ See the note in ?`:::` about the use of this operator.
     ```

-*   checking contents of 'data' directory ...
-NOTE
-    ```
-    Output for data("snp_exp", package = "VanillaICE"):
-      Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’ Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’ Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
-    ```

 # wateRmelon